christiangemesi/rfobaden-incident-manager/docs/backend/003-repositories.md

 Test Classes for classes implementing `ModelRepository` may extend `ModelRepositoryTest`, which provides tests for all commonly used methods of that interface.
 Note that this requires a generator for the model type.

-if the model has relations to other models, your test will then have to save them.
+If the model has relations to other models, your test will then have to save them.
 To do so, override the `saveRelations` method in your test class, and load the relations.
 See `ReportRepositoryTest` for an example of how this is done.